633: Guidelines for the Waiver and Abatement of Penalties

 A portion of the penalties is waived.
 Part of the delinquency was caused by a reasonable delay in assuming the comptroller's duties and obtaining records.
 An ordinary taxpayer under similar circumstances would have acted to ensure compliance well before an additional year had expired.

 2. The delay was caused by an unavoidable absence of the party responsible for filing and payment.
-Consideration will be given to whether such person should have delegated authority or otherwise ensured timely compliance in his absence.
+Consideration will be given to whether such person should have delegated authority or otherwise ensured timely compliance in his or her absence.

 While traveling overseas, the taxpayer was delayed by unforeseeable and unavoidable conditions.
 Upon returning home, she immediately filed her individual income tax return with full payment.
 Subsequently, DOR assessed the taxpayer penalties and interest.
 The taxpayer requested an abatement of late filing and late payment penalties.